bertassi/calculator/README.md

-# VScode HTML5/CSS3 Calculator
+# HTML5/CSS3 Calculator
-Example of an HP12C calculator implemented with HTML5 and CSS3 using VSCode..
+Example of an HP12C calculator implemented with HTML5 and CSS3 using VSCode.

-### TODO
+### Notes
 1. Fix JS.